Our Campaign Storyends 31 May 2020, 11:59 PM

 To support the digital access needs of low income households, ST Engineering is rallying its employees to donate the $600 Solidarity Payment to raise $500,000 for the IMDA Digital Access Programme through the Community Chest.
 This need for digital connectivity and access is greater than ever in light of the current circuit breaker measures.

 ST Engineering will contribute dollar-for-dollar matching of up to $500K on all donations, with a $1 million target in total.

 The donations will go towards helping about 5,000 beneficiaries from low-income households over the next 12 months with subsidised computers, devices and broadband services.

-In support of the digital needs of low-income households, IMDA has partnered Community Chest, the fundraising and engagement arm of the National Council of Social Service, to facilitate donations from the community to the IMDA Digital Access Programme.
-Through this, low-income families will have access to appropriate digital and connectivity tools and be given equal opportunities to obtain information in a timely manner.
+IMDA has partnered Community Chest to facilitate community donations to the IMDA Digital Access Programme.
+Through your donations, vulnerable elderly and low-income families will have access to relevant digital and connectivity tools, and be given equal opportunities to reap the benefits of the digital age.